As 2021 comes to a close, we are taking a look back at some of our favourite articles of the year on.

 There'd be cries of "O'Driscoll, can't find a way through."
 Followed by "O'Driscoll" in the same tone of voice, without pause, directly after.
 I often enjoyed Ian's way of saying "Harinordoquy" or "Muliaina".
 The more longwinded the better.

 The games themselves were simple enough.
 Run around in circles as long as you can, finding a gap in the opposition.
-Every now and then the opposing team would turn the ball over in the rucks.
+Now and then the opposing team would turn the ball over in the rucks.
 You go at it again.

 Speaking of the wind, you could choose different wind speeds in the 'Play Now' mode, so if you wanted to be a real daredevil you could set this to 'high' and be fairly sure you wouldn't make a kick more than 20 yards out.